BLIPs: Bayesian Learned Interatomic Potentials: Experiments

 \paragraph{Results:}

 Figure~\ref{fig:mae_silica} shows the results of fine-tuning the ORB v3 model on the Silica dataset.
 For comparison, we include in the caption the best-performing model reported in the literature on this dataset, a Deep Ensemble Equivariant PaiNN (4 members) from \citep{tan2023single}.
 Notably, this model yields a substantially higher error than even the pretrained ORB v3 model (\textbf{pretrained}), highlighting the potential advantages of universal MLIPs.
-We then fine-tuned ORB v3 both with (\textbf{w/}) and without (\textbf{w/o}) BLIP.
 For inference with the BLIP fine-tuned models, we evaluated predicted forces using two approaches: (i) the sample mean computed from 100 stochastic forward passes (\textbf{sample mean}, Algorithm \ref{alg:inference_mc}), and (ii) a single forward pass using the unperturbed weights~\citep{gal2016dropout, blundell2015weight}, i.e., the maximum a posteriori estimate (\textbf{MAP estimate}, Algorithm \ref{alg:inference_deterministic}).
-We also fine-tuned a Deep Ensemble of 4 members for direct comparison.

 The results demonstrate that BLIP is both accurate and efficient.
 Using the sample mean or the more efficient MAP estimate, BLIP outperforms all ORB v3 baseline models and the pretrained PaiNN ensemble.
 Remarkably, BLIP with MAP inference achieves better accuracy than deepensembling the fine-tuned models, at a fraction of the computational cost, since it requires storing and fine-tuning only a single model.
 For uncertainty quantification, we evaluate ECE and Spearman correlation on the $1024$-sample setup.
 BLIP achieves an ECE of $0.032 \pm 0.002$, while Deep Ensemble performs significantly worse with $0.247$.
 When examining the correlation between predicted variance and squared error, crucial for active learning, BLIP slightly underperform, with a Spearman correlation of $0.602 \pm 0.002$ versus $0.676$ for Deep Ensemble.
 Overall, the results highlight that BLIP provides accurate calibration and reliable uncertainty estimates for guiding model refinement.
 More importantly, fine-tuning with BLIP achieves higher predictive accuracy than both deterministic and ensemble baselines, while maintaining the same inference cost as a standard deterministic model.